Canon 750D vs D60

 Studio photographers will appreciate that the Canon D60 (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 750D and the D60 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the D60 have been discontinued, but can regularly be found used on ebay.
 The D60 was replaced by the Canon 10D, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 750D and D60 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Canon D60 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 750D or the Canon D60 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.